abhimax/react-redux-tk-shopping-cart/README.md

 # React Redux Toolkit Shopping Cart

-This is a React project built with Vite and Redux Toolkit.
-It includes Redux slices for handling product data and cart actions.
+This React JS project, powered by Vite, leverages the efficiency of Redux Toolkit to manage state.
+It features meticulously crafted Redux slices for seamless handling of product data and cart actions.
+To simulate API interactions, Json Server is employed, while the asynchronous fetching of data is elegantly orchestrated through the use of Async Thunk.

 ![MY-OLO!](readme-res/abhimans-olo.png)